 Tailor To Your Taste

-The vegetable barley soup is totally adaptable to your preferences and what you have on hand.
+This simple soup is totally adaptable to your preferences and what you have on hand.
 Here are several variations and substitutions you can use.

 Vegetables

 - In addition to (or to replace) the carrots, butternut squash and spinach, other good options are parsnips, celeriac, green beans, pumpkin, sweet potatoes.
+A great way to use up those limp fresh veggies in your fridge.

-- You can also saute mushrooms or celery with the onions.
+- You can also sauté mushrooms or celery with the onions.

 Seasonings